 hence $\pi_\phi$ is well-defined by (\ref{Eq:pi_phi}), and

-for all $\rho, \sigma \in \Omega^1 (M)$.
+for all $\rho, \tau \in \Omega^1 (M)$.

-\begin{definition} A \emph{Poisson Nijenhuis manifold} is a manifold $M$ equipped with a \emph{Poisson Nijenhuis structure}, i.e.~a pair $(\pi, \phi)$, where $\pi$ is a Poisson bi-vector, and $\phi$ is a compatible $(1,1)$ tensor whose \emph{Nijenhuis torsion} $\mathcal N_\phi : \wedge^2 TM \to TM$:
+\begin{definition} A \emph{Poisson-Nijenhuis manifold} is a manifold $M$ equipped with a \emph{Poisson-Nijenhuis structure}, i.e.~a pair $(\pi, \phi)$, where $\pi$ is a Poisson bi-vector, and $\phi$ is a compatible $(1,1)$ tensor whose \emph{Nijenhuis torsion} $\mathcal N_\phi : \wedge^2 TM \to TM$, defined by: